harigabor96/Wildfires/README.md

 The source dataset can be found at:
 [https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires](https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires)
 ### Components
- - The "WildfiresETL" Scala project applies all the below rules to the ETL process as well as a clean project structure and consistent naming conventions.
+ - The "WildfiresETL" Scala project applies all the rules described in "The Architecture" section to the ETL process as well as a clean project structure and consistent naming conventions.
  - The storage folder contains the "sample" version of Data Lakehouse with a raw zone containing .csv files in a folder structure and a curated zone containing the usual delta tables.
  - The .pbix report contains a very simple report to visualize the output data.
 This report is without errors but isn't optimized according to BI best practices, as I don't have a way to simulate Databricks SQL.